public-awesome/Add-Stargaze-Testnet-to-Wallets/README.md

 - https://discord.com/channels/755548171941445642/940653213022031912

-2. Follow the guide suggested by the bot
+2. Copy your stargaze address from your wallet
+3. Send a request in the #faucet channel with a following command:

+- `$request YOUR_STARS_ADDRESS`

 ![image](https://user-images.githubusercontent.com/6451384/204154109-393de5cb-7894-4a5e-86ac-cf62cf421444.png)

+4. The bot will reply with the transaction info